-• Observation of Leadership must include the ability to demonstrate leadership to an organisational audience.
+Observation of Leadership must include the ability to demonstrate leadership to an organisational audience.
 It is expected that the Apprentice will lead the activity and will have prepared for this in advance and have all necessary information and evidence prepared beforehand.
 The apprentice should be given a minimum of 2 weeks and a maximum of 4 weeks to prepare for this activity following the gateway.
 Apprentices must ensure that the appropriate organisational staff are present at the activity and are notified in advance of the activity.
+Organisational staff will most likely be internal staff and, in line with the nature of the standard and the requirements of the occupation, this intervention should be primarily about the running of the care unit/establishment.
 Any preparatory documentation/ presentation should be shared with the EPAO prior to the observation.
 Preparation for the observation should commence, once the Gateway process has been confirmed as completed by the EPAO.
 This will be in areas such as: